What is UX design?

 As Martyn Reding, the Head of Digital Marketing in Virgin Atlantic says, “User experience design is the fulfillment of a brand’s promise”.

-Every brand works uniquely.
-How the digital codes combine with the emotional quotient of the consumer solely depends on a brands’ way of perceiving that.
 A UX designer has to research consumer behavior, optimize the buying and selling experience, curate relevant content to assess the whole process to fulfill the needs of the customer.

 The concoction of the frontend work by UX designers along with the backend work by the coders delivers a brands’ unique mix of User Experience.

-Principles of UX design
+Principles of UX Design

 A UX designer needs to have a clear idea of what the design goal should be.
 The Design Thinking Process needs to be a well thought out assessment of the product from ideation to execution with a consumer-centered mindset.